CircleBumpCheckedFilledMedical

 How to Calculate Due Date By Ultrasound

 Other than using a due date calculator based on your LMP, your doctor can also calculate your pregnancy due date by ultrasound, especially if you have an irregular cycle.
 When you go in to see your OB or midwife for your first prenatal appointment, they’ll likely schedule you for an ultrasound to confirm the pregnancy.
 During the ultrasound, the technician or physician will measure baby’s length, from crown to rump, to gauge how far along you are and calculate your due date.
 According to the American Academy of Obstetricians and Gynecologists (ACOG), a first-trimester ultrasound is the most accurate method to establish or confirm gestational age.
-If baby is much bigger or smaller than expected for the gestational age based on your LMP, your doctor will likely change your due date based on what they see on the first-trimester ultrasound.
+If baby is much bigger or smaller than expected for the gestational age based on your LMP, your doctor may change your due date based on what they see on the first-trimester ultrasound.

 How to Calculate IVF Due Date

 If you underwent in vitro fertilization, you have the benefit of knowing exactly when the egg was fertilized, so an IVF due date calculator can be very precise.
 Plus, you don’t have to worry about any changes to baby’s anticipated date of arrival as you might with a pregnancy calculator based on LMP.
 (Whether baby is actually born on that day is of course another story.)
 Your baby due date is determined by either when you ovulate—meaning your egg retrieval or intrauterine insemination (IUI) day—or whether you’re having a three- or five-day embryo transfer.
 For a day three embryo, count forward 263 days from the transfer for your due date; for a day five embryo, add 261 days.
-If you’re undergoing IUI, your due date is 266 days (or 38 weeks) later.

 How to Calculate Due Date for Twins